-Having regards to CAR-11.220 (b), the Gap-analysis should be deemed necessary for those rulemaking projects which have interface with other existing Regulations or other rulemaking projects.
+The Gap-analysis should be deemed necessary for those rulemaking projects which have interface with other existing Regulations or other rulemaking projects.
 In such cases, during the Gap-analysis, those interfaces should appropriately be reviewed and if necessary, the required updates to those Regulations or projects should be determined for planning and initiation.